biological resources services

 2018 Fort Thomas Avian Surveys

-In January 2019, on behalf of SRP, Ecoplan completed their 6th year of avian surveys on the Fort Thomas preserve.
-EcoPlan surveyed southwestern willow flycatcher (SWFL) and yellow-billed cuckoo (YBCU) populations within the two study areas, totaling 1,253 acres.
-As part of this study, habitat conditions were recorded, and photos were taken to meet the obligations of the two habitat conservation plans.
-During the 2018 surveys, a record number of SWFL (pictured top right) territories were recorded.
+In January 2019, on behalf of SRP, EcoPlan completed its sixth year of avian surveys on the Fort Thomas Preserve.
+EcoPlan surveyed Southwestern willow flycatcher (SWFL) and yellow-billed cuckoo (YBCU) populations within the two study areas, totaling 1,253 acres.
+As part of this study, habitat conditions were recorded, and photos were taken to meet the obligations of two habitat conservation plans.
+During the 2018 surveys, a record number of SWFL (featured right) territories were recorded.

-These surveys are required as part of mitigation obligations under the Roosevelt Lake Habitat Conservation Plan and the Horseshoe-Bartlett Habitat Conservation Plan, SRP and the U.S. Bureau of Reclamation (USBR) acquired riparian habitat along the Gila River in Graham County, Arizona.
+These surveys are required as part of mitigation obligations under the Roosevelt Lake Habitat Conservation Plan (Roosevelt Dam improvements) and the Horseshoe-Bartlett Habitat Conservation Plan (Horseshoe Dam improvements).
+SRP and the U.S. Bureau of Reclamation acquired riparian habitat along the Gila River in Graham County, Arizona.
 SRP is required to monitor the effectiveness of mitigation measures by conducting periodic surveys of WIFL and YBCU populations and evaluating habitat condition at the mitigation properties.